ronnyerrmann/primes_optimisation/README.md

 Needed about 7 seconds for primes up to 10E6, improvement to primes\_cpp\_v1.cpp is only few percent.

+## primes_cpp_v3.cpp
+* Based on v1, but uses long long unsigned int

+This didn't increase computation time.

+## primes_cpp_v4.cpp
+* Use multithreading
+* Use three different vectors to store the primes, depending on the size of the number, to save memory

+This sped up the computation, but the overall CPU time remained more or less the same.

+## primes_cpp_v5.cpp
+* Only keep necessary primes to calculate the next primes in memory, as otherwise running out memory
+* Use only two different vectors to store the primes, depending on the size of the number, to save memory

+Slightly faster on real time, but slightly more CPU time.
+Saving might have some impact as well.

 ## primes_java_v1.cpp
 * Only doing the necessary calculations, each number and each prime are calculated consecutively